 SNJEZANA JOSIPOVIC is immediately enigmatic.
 Her voice is such that you feel the words rather than hear them, like an animal’s growl, a kick drum in the dark, or a wave’s crash on rocks.
 And at the same time she’s sweet and laughs a lot, which covers for the lack of silence.
 Let me explain.
 Snjezana’s photographs are engrossing and although varying greatly in theme, content and technical wizardry, the overall feel is one of a vast inner life, bustling with behind-the-scenes activity, yet covered by an invisible veil which renders it all mute, even despite her vivid use of color.
 It was this intriguing idea of inquietude and underground restlessness that led me to believe (mistakenly so) she would be the same: quiet and demure on the surface while seething underneath.
 She may definitely be seething at heart, but Snjezana is anything but unable to properly express herself, allowing her powerful images- often of young women in dresses lounging on sofas, people using random pieces of furniture to climb in (or out of?) windows, and sparse landscapes which are often over- and under-exposed, punctuated by light leaks, softly-focused, double-exposed and taken with off kilter composition, the overarching theme of, among other things, youth running amok amidst the ruins of the old- to speak for her.
 Some of it is commissioned work while much is her playing at self-portraiture, yet even in her alluring shots for European fashion magazines there is still that pervasive sense of what she calls “the beautiful process” of the perpetual amateur.
 As Alfred Eisenstaedt said when talking about photography, “Every professional should remain always in his (or her) heart an amateur.”
 Snjezana has become the consummate professional by playing the amateur, giving her a style uniquely her own.

 Among her many photographic series, and alongside her major documentation of the individual, there are recurring motifs suggestive of travel, vistas representing the void and the vast expanse before us all, which her numerous images of passengers on trains, landscapes taken through foggy windows and long exposures of city life attest to.
 Yet overall there seems to be an intimacy in each of her images, whether up close with friends and family or from a cliff overlooking the Adriatic Sea.
 HESO figured that since the Tokyo – Zagreb Express bus line has been down for some time now, we would have to talk on the phone, that old thing.
 Snjezana, which means “Snow White” in Croatian, was more than willing.I am restless.
-This is what pushes me, makes me go forward, to figure out things about myself in… Click To Tweet
+This is what pushes me, makes me go forward, to figure out things about myself in the world, what is behind what I see and feel.
+It isn’t always comfortable but it helps me keep moving.
+Click To Tweet

 Interview with SNJEZANA JOSIPOVIC